Best rural internet providers

 What can I do with a rural internet connection?

-Rural internet connections that rely on satellite or even 5G for daily internet activities may face more limitations than those in suburban and urban areas with fiber or cable connections.
+Rural internet connections that rely on satellite or even 5G for daily internet activities may face more limitations when it comes to connecting numerous devices or data-heavy activities.
+Suburban and urban areas with fiber or cable connections, where speeds commonly reach 1,000 Mbps or more, will have an easier time uploading, gaming or connecting 20+ Wi-Fi devices.

-Satellite providers like Hughesnet and Viasat have max speeds of less than 200 Mbps, so they can only support streaming, gaming, remote work or multiple connected users to a certain extent.
+- Limited streaming: Satellite ISPs like Hughesnet and Viasat, with max speeds of less than 200 Mbps, can only support streaming, remote work or multiple connected users in a limited capacity

-5G providers like T-Mobile and Verizon can provide faster speeds and lower latency than traditional satellite connections, but may have inconsistent performance based on cell tower proximity.
-Still, you should be able to game, stream and work from home as long as you choose the appropriate speed for your home.
+- All standard activities: 5G providers like T-Mobile and Verizon can provide faster speeds and lower latency than traditional satellite connections, but performance is based on cell tower proximity.
+Still, you should be able to game, stream and work as long as you choose the appropriate speed

 If you can’t get a 5G connection at your home, we recommend Starlink over Hughesnet and Viasat, as it offers faster speeds and lower latency since its satellites orbit closer to Earth.